Ealderslay History, Family Crest & Coats of Arms

 Early History of the Ealderslay family

-Another 185 words (13 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Ealderslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ealderslay research.
+Another 93 words (7 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Ealderslay History in all our PDF Extended History products and printed products wherever possible.

 Ealderslay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Ealderslay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Ealderslay include: Aldersey, Eldersey, Aldersea, Eldersy and others.